 The process of checking for updates varies according to the browser you use.
 For example, Safari is updated using Software Update in System Preferences.
-So, to check for updates, you can go to the Apple menu, choose About this Mac, then Software Update.
+So, to check for updates, you can go to System Preferences, choose General, then Software Update.
 This will also tell you if you are running the most recent version of macOS.
 If there are updates available, install them.

 2. Close tabs and disable extensions

 Have your Mac fans ever run at full speed when you are browsing the web?
 The browser pages use a lot of memory, and if you have more than nine pages opened, your browser may get unresponsive and even crash.
 So, if you’re struggling with slow download speed, try closing some of the tabs to focus your Mac’s memory on one task.

 The same applies to browser extensions.
 They can conflict with each other and make your browser sluggish.
 To remove extensions from Safari, go to the Safari menu and click Preferences.
 Go to the Extensions tab and uninstall the extensions you don’t use anymore.
 To learn how to disable extensions in other browsers, read our article.